altera-fpga/altera-fpga.github.io/docs/ed-ai-suite/agilex7/n6001_ofs_pcie/n6001_ofs_pcie.md

 # Agilex 7 PCIe-Attached Example Design with OFS

-Demonstrates ML inference using the Intel FPGA SmartNIC N6001-PL Platform (without an Ethernet controller)
+Demonstrates ML inference using the Altera® FPGA SmartNIC N6001-PL Platform (without an Ethernet controller)

 ## Description

 This example design has its own repository [n6001_ofs_pcie](https://github.com/altera-fpga/agilex-ed-ai-suite/tree/main/agilex7/n6001_ofs_pcie).

-This example design demonstrates how to run the AI Suite on an Intel FPGA SmartNIC N6001-PL connected to a host via PCIe.
+This example design demonstrates how to run the AI Suite on an Altera® FPGA SmartNIC N6001-PL connected to a host via PCIe.
 The example design uses the `AGX7_Generic.arch` architecture.